bartusrm7/WorkTracker/README.md

 <img src="/work-tracker-frontend/src/assets/Zrzut ekranu 2025-04-16 091718.png" width="100%" />

 #### 1. Login
 This is the login page where users can securely login to their accounts.
+Includes an errors validations.
 <img src="/work-tracker-frontend/src/assets/Zrzut ekranu 2025-04-16 091752.png" width="100%" />